joshpierro/self-driving-car/p3/writeup_report.md

 At first, I attempted to manually omit images that had a high frequency (zero and near zero angles) in an effort to combat over fitting and improve the training data.
 This approach was ultimately replaced by the use of dropout layers, but the deprecated code can still be seen in utils.py.

 Next, I focused on the data augmentations, beginning with the right and left camera angles.
-I added the left and right camera images to my training data, as well as a small negative (right side) and positive (left side) value to the steering angle to compensate for the image position.
+I added the left and right camera images to my training data, as well as a small negative ( -.28, right side) and positive ( + .28, left side) value to the steering angle to compensate for the image position.
 Many thanks blog posts and confluence threads that covered this topic (participate in the forums!!)

 After I had my left and right images/angles added, I copied each image and applied a random brightness value to that image and added them to the training data.